 If you have a Monday afternoon hearing scheduled, your hearing will be in-person at the courthouse located at 4755 SW Griffith Drive, Beaverton.
 If you have a fingerprinting appointment, it will be done at the courthouse lobby in person.
 The court will issue a warrant if you fail to appear.
 You must wear a face covering in the courthouse.

 I have a hearing with the judge that is NOT on Monday afternoon, what do I do?

-Your hearing will be on the Virtual Criminal Court Docket.
+Your hearing will be on the Virtual Criminal Court Docket unless you make prior arrangements with court staff for in-person.
 See Video Court Instructions / View Live Court Proceedings to attend you hearing.
 Also contact your attorney with questions about your case.

 If you do not understand the instructions or need assistance, call the court and staff will assist you.

 I missed my hearing that was previously scheduled, how do I take care of this?

 Call the court for more information.
 If your case is not in warrant status, the court will reschedule your hearing via phone or video.
 If you have an active warrant, you should turn yourself into Beaverton Police Department at 4755 SW Griffith, Beaverton, OR.